76ers–Celtics rivalry: Chamberlain and Russell

-The next year the Sixers brought in Alex Hannum as head coach.
+The next year, the Sixers brought in Alex Hannum as head coach.
 Hannum had also coached the Bob Pettit-led St. Louis Hawks to the 1958 NBA championship-the last year someone had defeated the Celtics in the championship.
 The Sixers went a then-NBA record 68–13 while the Celtics were 60–21.
-In the Eastern Conference Finals, the Sixers overpowered Boston, beating them in five games and ending Boston's eight-year reign as NBA champions.
+In the Eastern Division Finals, the Sixers overpowered Boston, beating them in five games and ending Boston's eight-year reign as NBA champions.
 The Sixers won the NBA championship by beating the San Francisco Warriors in six games, giving the Sixers and Chamberlain their first title.
-The 1966–67 76ers were voted in 1980 as being the greatest team in the history of the NBA to that point.
+The 1966–67 Sixers were voted in 1980 as being the greatest team in the history of the NBA to that point.

 In 1968, the Sixers finished 62–20, eight games above Boston, and Chamberlain won his third consecutive MVP award.
-Both teams met in the Conference Championship again, and the Celtics won the series in seven games after trailing 3–1, and went on to win the 1968 NBA championship.
-After the season, 76ers head coach Alex Hannum left the NBA for the ABA in order to move closer to his family on the West Coast, and Chamberlain requested a trade, and was traded to Los Angeles.
+Both teams met in the Division Finals again, and the Celtics won the series in seven games after trailing 3–1, and went on to win the 1968 NBA championship.
+After the season, Sixers head coach Alex Hannum left the NBA for the ABA in order to move closer to his family on the West Coast, and Chamberlain requested a trade, and was traded to Los Angeles.

 Without Wilt, the Sixers managed a 55–27 record.
 Though Philadelphia again won the regular-season series against the Celtics, they were no match for Boston in the playoffs and lost 4–1.
 The Celtics went on to win the championship, their 11th in 13 seasons.
 After this season, Russell retired and both teams would not meet in the playoffs until 1977.
 The only two years Russell's Celtics did not win the championship, they lost to teams coached by Alex Hannum.